NeoGranular/lanyon/_posts/2016-05-18-zhan-xian-chapter-71.md

 Yang Chen smilingly replied.
 In any case, he had already told him that he had learned everything in the Hidden Pavilion, so this idea was also not something unimaginable.

 Elder Wu nodded, but didn’t say anything, but in his mind, he had already formed a plan.
 During the refining of the dual heavenly pill, he would spend as much time as possible with Yang Chen and he had to learn about all of the knowledge Yang Chen had learned by reading.
 Currently his cultivation did not have any bottleneck, what he required was some time and a sudden insight.
 Previously he had only looked into things pertaining to cultivation, but apparently that wasn’t enough.

-[^1]: We had a lot of trouble with this paragraph and are still not entirely sure of its meaning.